NEW New feature: Verify and block fake emailsLearn more

 How much money does click fraud cost advertisers?

 Click fraud drains billions from advertisers every year.
-Juniper Research estimated $84 billion in losses due to ad fraud in 2023, affecting desktop, mobile, and in-app advertising.
-The losses are estimated to grow to $172 billion in 2028.
+Our study with Juniper Research estimated the cost of ad fraud at $84 billion in losses in 2023.
+This affected desktop, mobile, and in-app advertising, and the losses are estimated to grow to $172 billion in 2028.

 Other studies put losses at $23 billion (Cheq) and $5.8 billion (White Ops & ANA), though some studies underreport fraud due to limited access to data.